gbmor/webnieuws/README.md

 # webnieuws

-A news/updates application for your web site.
+WIP: A news/updates application for your web site.